What is sales intelligence? Definition, tools & trends

 They also present company news, local time, and historical interaction with each prospect or account; all of which help to ensure effective, coherent communication.

 It’s never enough to simply develop a sales strategy and call it a day.
-To ensure success, sales leaders and managers must make continuous strategy improvements that reduce inefficiencies, boost productivity, and—as a result—improve the bottom line.
+To ensure success, sales leaders and managers must continually refine their strategies to reduce inefficiencies, boost productivity, and, as a result, improve the bottom line.

 But those improvements require deep knowledge into how sales and marketing efforts are received, individual rep performance, process issues, opportunity gaps, and more.
 A modern sales intelligence platform helps teams uncover valuable insights into their process to identify what’s working, what’s not, and experiment with new initiatives.